pippinbarr/cart253-2020/topics/object-oriented-programming/interacting-objects.md

 Because we're talking about __every__ bee checking __every__ flower, we actually need __another__ `for`-loop inside our `for`-loop dealing with our bees.

-That is, for each bee we deal with in our second `for`-loop, we will need a `for`-loop to check all the flowers to try to pollinate them.
+That is, for each bee we deal with in our `draw()` function `for`-loop, we will need another (nested) `for`-loop to check all the flowers to see if the current bee can pollinate them.

 `script.js`
 ```javascript